General further education support with the education voucher:

-If you start continuing education before Dec.
-31, 2023, to earn a vocational qualification in a recognized training occupation, you will receive EUR 1,000 for passing an intermediate examination regulated by law or ordinance and EUR 1,500 for passing the final examination.
+If you start a continuing education program to obtain a vocational qualification in a recognized training occupation, you will receive EUR 1,000 for passing an intermediate examination regulated by law or ordinance and EUR 1,500 for passing the final examination.

 Subsequent acquisition of the secondary school leaving certificate:

-Under certain conditions, the subsequent acquisition of the secondary school leaving certificate or an equivalent qualification is also supported.
+Under certain conditions, the subsequent acquisition of the secondary school leaving certificate or an equivalent qualification is also subsidized.

 Support for employees without a vocational qualification or with a vocational qualification that cannot be used (low-skilled workers):